Ricks-Lab/ups-utils/README.md

 remaining for battery or the battery charge is below specified thresholds, then the shutdown script will be executed.
 If *ups-daemon* detects a return to line power has occurred before the shutdown has completed, it will execute the cancel shutdown script.
-With the *--verbose* option set, no event update messages will be output, otherwise, only events are output.
+With the *--verbose* option set, event update messages will be output, otherwise, only events are output.
+The *--no_markup* option will cause the output to be in plain text, with not color markup codes.
 The *--logfile filename* option is used to specify a logfile, but is not implemented at this time.
 The threshold and script definitions must be made in the config.py file using *config.py.template* as a template.

-### ups-ls

-This utility displays most relevant parameters for installed and compatible UPSs listed in the config.json file.
-By default, all available parameters are displayed.
-The --input and --output options can be used to get relevant UPS input and output parameters.
-With the *--list_commands* option, the utility will list all available SNMP commands for the configured UPS.
-With the *--list_params* option, the daemon configuration parameters will be listed.
-The *--list_decoders* option will display list of all MiB decoders available for the UPS defined as daemon target.
+The logger is enabled with the *--debug* option.

 ### ups-mon

 A utility to give the current state of all compatible UPSs.
 The default behavior is to continuously update a text based table in the current window until Ctrl-C is pressed.
 With the *--gui* option, a table of relevant parameters will be updated in a Gtk window.
 You can specify the delay between updates with the *--sleep N* option where N is an integer > 10 that specifies the number of seconds to sleep between updates.
 The *--log* option is used to write all monitor data to a psv log file.
 When writing to a log file, the utility will indicate this in red at the top of the window with a message that includes the log file name.
 The *--status* option will output a table of the current status.
-The *--long* option will include additional informational parameters.
 By default, unresponsive UPSs will not be displayed, but the *--show_unresponsive* can be used to force their display.
+The logger is enabled with the *--debug* option.

 ## New in Development  -  v1.2.0